yyestrada-re/yyestrada-re/README.md

 **yyestrada-re/yyestrada-re** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 ### 🌿 Computer Science + Sustainability

 Hi!
-I’m Yamilett - a rising high school junior from Chicago, Illinois.
+I’m Yamilett - a high school senior from Chicago, Illinois.
 A passionate software developer at heart, I leverage the intersection between CS and environmental science in order to create a more sustainable and environmentally-conscious society.

 I had always been interested in CS, but after taking AP CS A and AP Environmental Science my freshman year of high school, I realized that the latter could be used to develop feasible technologies in order to solve pressing environmental crises.